snphillips/twohue-leaderboard-server/README.md

-# Twohue Leaderboard Server
+## Twohue Leaderboard Server

+This is the backend server for the color-mixing game TwoHue which can be found here:

 ## Getting Started
-note: the backend server for the leaderboard can be found here: https://github.com/snphillips/twohue-state-machine-leaderboard-server

 clone this repo: